VegaDeftwing/OpGuidesHugoSrc/content/Engineering/17-algorithms.md

-# Chapter 17 - Discrete Math and Algorithms
+# Chapter 17 - Discrete Math, Algorithms, Data Structures, and Not Sucking at Programming ™*

+***With some complexity analysis too.**

 [TODO]